 Towards the end of the session, one child came back and presented me with a toy elephant and a toy rhino, and then went on to show me another toy Dinosaur.
 It was an uncanny metaphor for a four-year-old, but smart because extinction is what we're trying to avoid for elephants and rhinos.

 The owl was simply an additional sketch because a child requested it, and we all know that four-year-olds tend to go off-piste at times.
-It was, however, in keeping with animal conservation because some Owl species are endangered, and I chose to sketch that, rather than a slug; another requested contender.
+It was, however, in keeping with animal conservation because some owl species are endangered, and I preferred to choose that to sketch, rather than a slug; another requested contender.

-Thank you very much for having me again Mad Hatter's; we had a wonderfully interesting and comical morning.
+Thank you very much for having me again Mad Hatter's; we had a wonderful, engaging and comical morning.